Frank Mahovlich: Playing career

 In 1970–71, Red Wings general manager Sid Abel wanted to get rid of coach Ned Harkness and was overruled by team owner Bruce Norris.
 Once Harkness took over as general manager, he got rid of players he deemed a threat to him.
 On January 13, 1971, Mahovlich was traded to the Montreal Canadiens for Mickey Redmond, Guy Charron, and Bill Collins.
 He was reunited with his brother, who had become a star player himself with the Canadiens.
-Mahovlich spent three-and-a-half seasons in Montreal, playing on the Stanley Cup-winning teams of 1971 and 1973.
+Mahovlich spent three-and-a-half seasons in Montreal, playing on the Stanley Cup-winning teams of 1971 and 1973, setting an all-time post-season goal scoring record in 1971.
 During the 1971–72 season, Mahovlich scored a career-high 96 points, which he nearly matched the following season with 93 points.

 He also was a member of Team Canada for the 1972 Summit Series against the Soviet Union.
 In 1974, he left the NHL for the World Hockey Association and represented Canada again at the 1974 Summit Series.
-The Dayton Aeros which subsequently became the Houston Aeros (WHA) had drafted Mahovlich in the regular round of the WHA general player draft on February 12, 1972, and they traded his rights away to the Toronto Toros in June of 1974 in return for future considerations.
-Frank signed a four year contract with the Toronto Toros on June 19, 1974, an the WHA, he played for the Toronto Toros and the Birmingham Bulls until his retirement in 1979 at the age of 41.
+The Dayton Aeros (which subsequently became the Houston Aeros (WHA)) had drafted Mahovlich in the regular round of the WHA general player draft on February 12, 1972, and they traded his rights away to the Toronto Toros in June of 1974 in return for future considerations.
+Frank signed a four-year contract with the Toronto Toros on June 19, 1974.
+He would play for the Toros and the Birmingham Bulls until his retirement in 1979 at the age of 41.
 While with the Bulls, Mahovlich was placed on an unproductive line with enforcers Frank Beaton and Dave Hanson, one of the Hanson Brothers who had been in the movie Slap Shot.
 According to John Brophy, when a reporter asked Mahovlich what was wrong, he replied, "I don't know, but I seem to play a lot better with Howe and Delvecchio."

 He attempted an NHL comeback with the Detroit Red Wings in 1979, but it was unsuccessful, and he formally retired on October 7, 1979.
+The 533 goals he scored during his 1956 to 1974 NHL career were second only to Bobby Hull during that time, who scored 604.

 In an NHL documentary about the Stanley Cup, Mahovlich claimed credit for being the first player to hoist the Stanley Cup above his head.
-After the Leafs' victory in the 1962 Cup Finals, in the team locker room, Mahovlich said he held the Cup, felt how light it was, and hoisted it above his head, which was then photographed.
+After the Leafs' victory in the 1962 Cup Final, in the team locker room, Mahovlich said he held the Cup, felt how light it was, and hoisted it above his head, which was then photographed.